SAP-samples/teched2022-XP280/exercises/ex2/README.md

 3. You will now create two additional subaccounts that will be used as targets for transporting with SAP Cloud Transport Management.
 4. Choose **Create -> Subaccount**.
 5. Enter a **Display Name** of your choice, for example *Test*.
 6. Enter a **Subdomain** name.
 Please note that this name must be unique in your region.
-So you might want to include some characters specific to your trial account.
 The input screen provides you with a proposal when you start typing in the **Display Name** field.
+Accept this proposal.
 7. As **Region** choose the region of your trial account.
 8. Choose **Create**.
 9. The creation of the subaccount takes a few seconds.